symplicitybrasil-uxui/Frontend-Test-mock/README.md

 So, here's the deal.
 As your clients, we want an app to:
  * See a list with all characters from Ricky and Morty TV show based on https://rickandmortyapi.com/ data;
  * Check the details about an specific character;
- * Use this app on both mobile and desktop environment;
+ * Use on both mobile and desktop environment;
- * Be able to navigate on the app using multiple browsers (e.g. Safari, Chrome, IE);
+ * Be usable in multiple browsers (e.g. Safari, Chrome, IE);

-Even though it's not obrigatory, we would be happy to be able to:
+Even though it's not mandatory, we would be happy to see:
- * Filter characters based on some type of data;
+ * a filter for characters based on some data type;
- * Have a functional search box to look up characters by name;
+ * a functional search box to look up characters by name;

 To help you out, we got our designers to create this mockup so you can focus on your code quality.

-`Click here to see Rick and Morty app's mockup:` https://xd.adobe.com/view/f1ea7083-5717-4563-611e-c15efdd7fe3f-87db/?fullscreen&hints=off
+`Click here to see the app mockup:` https://xd.adobe.com/view/f1ea7083-5717-4563-611e-c15efdd7fe3f-87db/?fullscreen&hints=off

 Last but not least, we also would be happy if:
  * **You stick to the mock**;